TIBTHINK/minecraft-server/README.md

   -P, --pluginpack     Generates a script of essential spigot
                        plugins(Optional)
-  -y, --yes            Says yes to autostarting the server --help               Show this message and exit.
+  -y, --yes            Says yes to autostarting the server -d, --debug          Defults vaules to check to make sure things are working --help               Show this message and exit.
 ```